MatDwyer94/COSC2196-Assignment3_COVID-NOW/index.md

 Miscellaneous software technologies such as database and cybersecurity based technologies will definitely be needed to make sure the app and it's data is kept secure.

 ## Testing

+## Risks
+There are many risks involved with creating the product at hand.
+If concentrating on non-generic risks and we choose to delve into the program and hardware specific risks, we can shorten the long list.
+In terms of the program risks, they are as follows:
+- The program used to create the app may not be as easy as the instructional makes it out to be
+-	The program may require further programming knowledge that we may have to acquire
+-	The app’s features may take the use of other software we have not looked at yet
+-	The apps production and constant updating may be unreasonable financially
+-	The app may require an assistance or support line to deal with issues
+-	If the program used is not clear or “cuts corners”, the app may be low in quality leading to bugs and further problems down the line
+-	The application must find a balance between functionality, design and ease of access for the user.

+In terms of hardware risks, they are as follows:
+-	The product may come out cheap in quality
+-	Creating a mass number of units is a financial risk if sales are prospected too highly
+-	The use of similar hardware to models that are currently on the market may lead to legal action being taken against the product
+-	The possibility of products being produced internationally as opposed to internally may cause popularity and sales to drop
+-	The hardware may lead to slow performance if cost is a dominant factor

+## Group processes and communications
+Communication is vital in any team and the difference between a team in sync through communication and a team working as autonomous members is night and day.
+Within our group it has been established that WhatsApp is our main method of communication.
+If need be Gmail can be used to send files and the use of GitHub for file sharing to multiple persons.
+The use of WhatsApp allows the group to touch base at least once every two days.
+A simple message once every two days can ensure we are effectively working towards deadlines and can act as a reminder if tasks need to be completed or if help is needed on certain tasks.
+The use of WhatsApp allows for video calling which replaces the need for face to face interaction and makes communicating a breeze.
+In terms of meeting at least 2 a week is justifiable and necessary.
+In these meetings we will tackle the bigger issues, work to create deadlines, progress check and plan ahead.